suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 server and the device management infrastructure.

 The sender (author) needs to know the recipient (device) to use encryption.
-For AES-KW the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
+For AES-KW, the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
 The public key and parameters may be in the recipient's X.509 certificate {{RFC5280}}.
 For authentication of the sender and for integrity protection the recipients